jronallo/iiif-workshop/workshop/image/parameters.md

 ### Identifier

 This is whatever identifier you want to use.
+The combination of the scheme+server+prefix and the identifier should be unique in the world.

-It just has to be URI encoded if it includes spaces or slashes. <!-- (which you should probably not be adding to identifiers in any case) -->
+The identifier muse be URI encoded if it includes spaces or slashes. <!-- (which you should probably not be adding to identifiers in any case) -->

 <div class="alert">https://iiif.lib.ncsu.edu/iiif/<strong>segPap_021</strong></div>

 ## Parameters that Manipulate the Image

 Everything after the identifier are parameters that allow you to request the specific version of the image you want.
+These are the parts that IIIF specifies and all implementations share.

 ### Region